 With certificates of deposit (CDs), you can usually earn higher interest rates than you would with a standard savings or checking account.
 The catch?
 It’s usually more difficult to withdraw from a CD before its maturity date.

 But if you invest with a no-penalty CD, you can tap into your funds more easily as a short term highly liquid investment, without having to pay a penalty if you withdraw early.

 With exchange-traded funds or ETFs, you can invest in multiple stocks instead of the stocks of just one company.
 But don’t forget—ETFs are just as volatile as the market.

 There’s no telling whether your ETFs will be worth more or less when you’re ready to sell them.
 But you are able to sell them freely whenever you need the cash i.e. ETFs can be traded anytime during the trading day from 9.30am to 4pm EST. This makes them an important liquid investing option.

 5. Money market funds

 These are mutual funds that invest specifically in highly liquid, near-term investments.
-Investors will turn to money market funds because they offer high liquidity with very low risk, so they’re a great option to tap if you need to save for a short-term goal.
+Investors will turn to money market funds because they offer high liquidity with very low risk, so they’re a great option if you need to save for a short-term goal.

 6. Interest-bearing checking account